showanasyabi/peafowl-kvs/README.md

 # Memcached and Peafowl
 Peafowl is an extension of Memcached.
 It saves power while delivering the same performance as Memcached.
-Please go see the following for more detail: https://dl.acm.org/doi/abs/10.1145/3419111.3421298
+Please  see the following paper for more detail: https://dl.acm.org/doi/abs/10.1145/3419111.3421298